It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 Prioritize personal care

-And while taking time to rest and relax will always be the ideal solution, there are some techniques that can be tried during the workday:
+And while taking time to rest and relax will always be the ideal solution, some techniques can be tried during the workday:

 Using focused breathing techniques